Credit: $7,260 for 6 credits ($1,210 per credit). Academic records are maintained and transcripts are available for credit students.

 Noncredit: $4,340.
-Please note that permanent academic records are not kept for noncredit students; transcripts are not available.
+Please note that permanent academic records are not kept and transcripts are not available for noncredit students.

 Full payment of tuition and fees is required at the time of registration.
 Housing charges are separate; go to the Housing page for information and application.
 There is a nonrefundable registration fee of $80 for credit students and $7 for noncredit students.

 If you are matriculated in an undergraduate degree program at The New School, contact Student Financial Services to see if you are eligible for financial aid for the Summer Writers Colony.
 If you are visiting from another college or university, contact the financial aid office of your home institution.
 You may also be able to obtain funding from the

 Association of Writers and Writing Programs.

 Register for course NWRW3590.
 Enrollment is on a first come, first served basis; registrations are processed in the order in which they are received.
 Once you have registered for a workshop, you must notify the School of Writing office of your three salon choices by emailing

 firstname.lastname@example.org or calling 212.229.5611.
 Early registration is advised, as both workshops and salons fill up and enrollment limits will not be overridden.
 Tuition and registration fee must be paid in full when you register.
 (See information on withdrawal and refund policy below.
 Withdrawal notice must be received by May 25 to qualify for a refund.)

 If you need advisement or help with registration, contact the School of Writing at

 Please note that matriculated students in any degree program of The New School who wish to apply the Summer Writers Colony toward their degree requirements must obtain permission from an academic advisor before registering.